svanoort/pyresttest/README.md

 ```

 ## Custom HTTP Options (special curl settings)
-For advanced cases, sometimes you will want to use custom Curl settings that don't have a corresponding option in PyRestTest.
+For advanced cases (example: SSL client certs), sometimes you will want to use custom Curl settings that don't have a corresponding option in PyRestTest.

 This is easy to do: for each test, you can specify custom Curl arguments with 'curl_option_optionname.'
 For this, 'optionname' is case-insensitive and the optionname is a [Curl Easy Option](http://curl.haxx.se/libcurl/c/curl_easy_setopt.html) with 'CURLOPT_' removed.